starrytong/SCNet/README.md

 pip install -r requirements.txt
 ```

 We use the accelerate package from Hugging Face for multi-gpu training.
-If you use fp16, you can set a larger batch size, and the final result will not differ much.
 ```bash
 accelerate config
 ```